l4wio/CTF-challenges-by-me/challs.manhluat.org/curl_story_part_1/README.md

 ## Bug
-Was looking for a new idea for a challenge, I found out CLRF in PHP cURL (actually it caused by `libcurl`)
+Was looking for a new idea for a challenge, I found out CLRF in PHP cURL (actually it caused by `libcurl`).

+By overwriting HTTP headers, we can set `Authorization-Basic` with abitrary value. and `demo:demo` is skipped.
+SQLi behind, then extract the flag.

 Few years later, I found this: https://hackerone.com/reports/73242